-- The eccentrically filled columns, creep increases the deflection and may buckle.
+- In the eccentrically filled columns, creep increases the deflection and may buckle.

 - The creeps property of concrete can be useful in all concrete constructions to reduce internal stresses on account of non-uniform load or restrained shrinkage.

-- In massive concrete structures,i.e. dams, creeps is dangerous and should cause cracks within the interior of the dams, as a result of differential concrete conditions on the interior surface.
+- In massive concrete structures,i.e. dams, creeps are dangerous and should cause cracks within the interior of the dams, as a result of differential concrete conditions on the interior surface.

 - Subsequently, careful steps should be taken so that the rise in temperature does not occur within the interior of the massive solid structure.

-- Loss of prestress due to creep of concrete in the prestressed concrete structure.
+- Loss of prestressing is due to the creep of concrete in the prestressed concrete structure.

 - In reinforced concrete, it helps to move the steak for reinforcement thereby reduces the possibility of failure due to stress concentration.